BiCU-CCRI/Best_practices/coding_and_review/code_reproducibility.md

 # Code Reproducibility Guidelines

-- Code reproducibility is an important part of the code development
+- Code reproducibility is an important part of code development
 - Since we use various development environments, we have to do our best to make the environments and code as reproducible as possible
 - The most important thing is - **document everything**
     - This includes downloading databases, making references, setting up the environment, and *how-to* run the analysis or pipelines, etc.
 - In an optimal case, we would use container images wherever possible - these are the closest things we can use for true code reproducibility
 - **Avoid using locally** installed software on the server in your user directory
     - They are usually tailored to the particular machine, and we do not have information about how they were installed, the dependencies, the exact version, etc.
-    - This includes pre-installed packages on the CeMM cluster.
+    - This includes preinstalled packages on the CeMM cluster.
 It is very difficult to reproduce the environment on other machines but the CeMM cluster, such as when CeMM updates their servers to a different operating system, hardware, etc.
-    - It is ok to use common Unix command-line tools, but even here, you have to be careful - not all Unix-based operating systems are built the same and follow the best practices (looking at you, MacOS) and they often do not have the same software versions (again, looking at you, MacOS)
+    - It is ok to use common Unix command-line tools, but even here, you have to be careful - not all Unix-based operating systems are built the same and follow the best practices (looking at you, MacOS), and they often do not have the same software versions (again, looking at you, MacOS)
 - Control version of **everything**
     - Document your **code** and **documentation history** - version control (in our case, git and GitHub; other possibilities are [GitLab](https://about.gitlab.com/) or [Bitbucket](https://bitbucket.com/)) as well as the **software version** you are using
         - For non-standard software, track the software version as detailed as possible - [Zenodo](https://zenodo.org/)/[Figshare](https://figshare.com/) DOIs, download links, git commits hashes, GitHub releases, versions, tags
     - Keep in mind the developers can change the releases, update tags, or delete the software completely - in such cases, it's a good idea to make a local copy and include this in the `git`
         - It is safer to use Zenodo/Figshare DOIs because these don't change after they are published and are hosted on an independent platform (sort of) - it is more difficult to remove the code
-        - On GitHub, for example, the code owner can rename the repository, delete it, change tags, etc., but also other *called* dependencies can be deleted, broken links, etc. - getting code from GitHub is not a safe way for reproducible and version-controlled code development
+        - On GitHub, for example, the code owner can rename the repository, delete it, change tags, etc., but also other required dependencies can be deleted, broken links, etc. - getting code from GitHub is not a safe way for reproducible and version-controlled code development
     - If, for some reason, you struggle with using a specific software version combination, keep the version for the most essential tools and remove the version or the *not-so-critical* software (for example, recording the `wget` version might not be as crucial as `bwa`) - use with caution!
-        - This is especially applies to `conda` environments and version clashes between software dependencies
+        - This especially applies to `conda` environments and version clashes between software dependencies

 ## High-level Host Information